Lincoln Hirst on Gadgets, Con Tricks and Iatrosedation

 Nikoleta Gehrmann: Why did you choose to become a dentist?

 Lincoln Hirst: Because I was too lazy to become a vet.
-I really wanted to be a vet.
-When I was about 17, there was a series on TV based on the books by James Herriot about his real life experience as a vet in Yorkshire.
-Everyone wanted to be a vet after that, it was called “All Creatures Great and Small”.
 To get to be a vet you had to have perfect exam results – it was easier to get into Oxford or Cambridge.
 So I had a choice: I could try my best to get straight A’s, or I could accept the fact that I was too lazy to do that and that it was not going to happen.

 I enjoyed working with my hands and fixing things so dentistry seemed like a good fit.
-My parents approved, because I had to do a profession as far as they were concerned.
-It had to be doctor, dentist, accountant, solicitor, something like that, so dentist was OK.
 And you know what?
 I’m pleased I didn’t become a vet, because I love animals and I’m soft, and I would probably have been crying every day if people couldn’t afford to have their animals looked after or if I saw things that upset me.

 NG: How was studying dentistry at University for you?

-LH: It was interesting and as soon as I started, I knew I would enjoy it.
-I was interested in the subject and you get to start working with people very quickly as well, so that was good for me.
+LH: As soon as I started, I knew I would enjoy it.
+I was interested in the subject and you get to start working with people very quickly.
 Sometimes I was not as studious as I should have been, I was a bit immature, I was an attention seeker so I’d be playing practical jokes on the class and doing crazy things and sometimes I had to retake one or two exams as a result (laughs).

 The studies weren’t too hard, there was a little bit of excitement with trying to cheat my way through.
 But as soon as I started to see patients and had some responsibility, that felt really good.
 You felt like you were looking after people.
 I’ll never forget my first few patients.